atonizzo/seatalk_wifi/README.md

 as the output from the connection to a WiFi network.

 # <a name="further_development"></a> Further Developmnent
-The board can be improved in a number of ways.
+The project can be improved in a number of ways.

 ## Handling Additional SeaTalk Sentences
-The only instrument available for development was an ST40 wind instrument and the messages that are emitted by that instrument are the only one currently recognized by the software.
+The only instrument available during development was an ST40 wind instrument and the messages that are emitted by that instrument are the only one currently recognized by the software.
 The software processes the Seatalk sentences using a state machine and it makes rather trivial job to add code that handles new